netscaler/netscaler-adc-metrics-exporter/README.md

 flag&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 -----------------|--------------------
---target-nsip    |Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	        |Specify on which port the stats collected by the exporter should be exposed.
-Agents like Prometheus will need to scrape this port of the container to access stats being exported
+--target-nsip    | Provide the &lt;IP:port&gt; of the Netscalers to be monitored --port	         | Specify on which port metrics collected by the exporter should be exposed.
+Agents like Prometheus will need to scrape this port of the container to collected metrics
+--metric         | Provide a specific metric to load from metrics.json file (eg: 'lbvserver', 'protocolhttp', etc).
+If not provided, all metric entities from metrics.json will be loaded
---username       |Provide the username of the NetScaler to be monitored.
-Default: 'nsroot' --password       |Provide the password of the NetScaler to be monitored.
-Default: 'nsroot' --secure         |Option 'yes' can be provided to run stat collection from NetScalers over TLS.
+--secure         | Option 'yes' can be provided to collect metrics from NetScalers over TLS.
 Default: 'no'.
--h               |Provides helper docs related to the exporter
+--username       | Provide the username of the NetScaler to be monitored.
+Default: 'nsroot' --password       | Provide the password of the NetScaler to be monitored.
+Default: 'nsroot' --start-delay    | Specify time for which exporter should sleep before starting metric collection.
+Default: 10s --timeout        | Specify timeout period for exporter to obtain response from target NetScalers.
+Default: 15s

 The exporter can be setup as given in the diagram using;
 ```